pry/pry/README.markdown

 input are required.
 The default Prompt used by Pry is stored in the `Pry::DEFAULT_PROMPT` constant.

-A valid Pry prompt is a either a single `Proc` object or a two element array of `Proc` objects.
+A valid Pry prompt is either a single `Proc` object or a two element array of `Proc` objects.
 When an array is used the first element is the 'main prompt' and the last element is the 'wait prompt'.
 When a single `Proc` object is used it will be used for both the main prompt